Vantiq/vantiq-python-sdk/docs/api.md

 #### Parameters

 * source_id : str --  Name of the source to which to send the query
-* query : dict -- The message describing the query to be sent.
+* query : dict | List[dict] -- The message describing the query to be sent.
 These messages are source specific.

 #### Returns